What is Fostering about?

 - What supplies are needed to foster?

-Foster parents provide space, food, basic training, exercise and love for the dog.
+Foster parents provide space, basic training, exercise and love for the dog.
 The rescue will provide you with all the other supplies and equipment needed throughout your foster experience.

 - What if my foster dog becomes sick?